A

 Asset Stripping

-1. (Owner’s view) Buying a company when its market value is below book value, then selling off its component assets to make a profit.
+1. (Owner’s view) Buying a company when its market value is below Book Value, then selling off its component assets to make a profit.

 2. (Manager’s view) Selling off non-essential or under-utilized Assets of a business in order to improve short-term metrics such as Return On Assets (ROA).

-Asset Turnover (ATO)
+Asset Turnover (ATO) OR Asset Turns

-Asset Turnover (ATO)
+Asset Turnover = Sales/Assets

-Also called Asset Turns.
+Asset Turnover is also called Asset Turns.

-See also Income/Outcome Triangle for Ratio Analysis, Return On Assets (ROA), Net Asset Turnover.
+See also Net Asset Turnover.

-See Asset Turnover (ATO)
+Asset Turnover (ATO) OR Asset Turns

 Assets